 The International Journal of Golf Science (IJGS) works to advance the scientific knowledge of the game of golf and enhance the game through the application of that knowledge.
-This journal is dedicated to stimulating and disseminating research related to golfers, equipment and technology, golf courses, business and management, and golf analysis.
-The articles and research in IJGS cover a range of topics, working to further the understanding of the sport with theoretical and applied research, review articles, and research notes.
+This journal is dedicated to stimulating and disseminating research related to golfers, golf performance and analysis, equipment and technology, business and management, and the wider context of golf participation.
+The articles and research in IJGS cover a range of topics, furthering the understanding of the sport with theoretical and applied research, review articles, and research notes.
 The journal also advances scientific knowledge in kinesiology and general exercise science through the study of golf.

-IJGS is distributed in an online format, which allows for fast dissemination of information.
+IJGS is available in an online-first format, which allows for fast dissemination of information.
+Institutions may now purchase a print-only or print-plus-online subscription.
 Subscribers can receive the table of contents of each issue by e-mail when a new issue has been published.
-The online format will also welcome the submission and use of digital media to better communicate ideas and information.
+The online format will also welcome the submission and use of digital media for better communicating ideas and information.

 Martin Toms, PhD, is a senior lecturer in sport coaching in the School of Sport, Exercise and Rehabilitation Sciences, College of Life and Environmental Sciences, at the University of Birmingham in the UK.

 He has been involved in sport coaching and development for several years and has taught in schools and coached professional sports before undertaking posts at the university.
 He has researched, presented, and published on sport experiences of young people, coaching, and talent and participant development.
 He works closely with the PGA and their education programs and has been involved in glove development and education in many countries.